phalcon-orphanage/docs/en/encryption-crypt.md

 * `PADDING_ZERO`

 ## Dependency Injection
-As with most Phalcon components, you can store the [Phalcon\Crypt][crypt] object in your [Phalcon\Di](di) container.
+As with most Phalcon components, you can store the [Phalcon\Encryption\Crypt][crypt] object in your [Phalcon\Di](di) container.
 By doing so, you will be able to access your configuration object from controllers, models, views and any component that implements `Injectable`.

 An example of the registration of the service as well as accessing it is below: